temorubun/Digit-Classifier-Neural-Network/README.md

    docker run -p 8501:8501 -v ${PWD}:/app neural-network-app-dev
    ```
    This will:
+   - Install all Python and system dependencies (including OpenCV)
-   - Automatically train the model if not exists
+   - Automatically train the model if not exists (see `train.py`)
    - Start the Streamlit web interface
    - Mount your local code for live development
    - Access the app at http://localhost:8501